 (d) The CAISO will adjust the peak or off-peak period revenue from the CRR Holder’s CRRs in the event that, over the peak or off-peak period of a day, the Transmission Constraint’s contribution to the Day-Ahead Market value of the CRR Holder’s CRR portfolio exceeds the Transmission Constraint’s contribution to the FMM value of the CRR Holder’s CRR portfolio, as applicable.
 The amount of the peak period adjustment will be the amount that the Transmission Constraint’s contribution to the Day-Ahead Market value of the CRR Holder’s CRR portfolio exceeds the Transmission Constraint’s contribution to the FMM value of the CRR Holder’s CRR portfolio for the peak-period hours that passed both criteria in Section 11.2.4.6(b), as applicable.
 The amount of the off-peak period adjustment will be the amount that the Transmission Constraint’s contribution to the Day-Ahead Market value of the CRR Holder’s CRR portfolio exceeds the Transmission Constraint’s contribution to the FMM value of the CRR Holder’s CRR portfolio for the off-peak period hours that passed both criteria in Section 11.2.4.6(b), as applicable.

-All adjustments of CRR revenue calculated pursuant to this Section 11.2.4.6 will be added to the CRR Balancing Account.
+The CAISO includes all adjustments of CRR revenue calculated pursuant to this Section 11.2.4.6 in the Hourly CRR Congestion Fund for the applicable Transmission Constraint corresponding to the CRR payments that would have been made but for the revenue adjustment as specified in Section 11.2.4.1.2.

 11.2.4.7 Adjustment of CRR Revenue Related to Schedules that Source and Sink in the Same Balancing Authority Area